 Fortunately, the mechanics of searching most databases is basically the same, whether they're subject-specific or general.
 The example we will use in this tutorial is for a general database, but most of the databases will look similar and will have most of the same options.
 Sometimes they will be called slightly different things, or be found in different places, but most of the functionality will be there.

-We're going to click on the database called "ABI/INFORM Complete" right at the top of the list.
-Doing so brings us to a page that looks like this at the top:
+We're going to click on the database called "Academic Search Premier" right at the top of the list.
+Doing so brings us to a page that looks like this:

 Sometimes it can be hard to figure out the name of the database you're actually searching in, so we've circled where you can see that information.